aruth2/LattiKEM/README.md

 Many of the core ideas of LattiKEM originated in an earlier publication on disintegration of a graphene oxide lattice, however almost all of the code was rewritten: https://doi.org/10.1038/ncomms14521

-Notably, a significant part of the algorithms used in LattiKEM were reproduced in https://doi.org/10.1021/acsaem.1c00707 Yet to be implemented accelerations were made in some of the core algorithms in https://research.tue.nl/en/studentTheses/kmc-modelling-of-light-induced-halide-segregation-in-perovskite-s
+Notably, a significant part of the algorithms used in LattiKEM were reproduced in https://doi.org/10.1021/acsaem.1c00707 New accelerations were made to some of the core algorithms in https://research.tue.nl/en/studentTheses/kmc-modelling-of-light-induced-halide-segregation-in-perovskite-s These accelerations are yet to be implemented in LattiKEM.